mike-north/ember-octane-workshop/notes/08-tracked-properties.md

 userId = '1';
 ```

-Also, let's add a very simple piece of derivied state for `isDisabled`.
+Also, let's add a very simple piece of derived state for `isDisabled`.
 Its value should be true if `userId` is falsy.

 ```ts
 get isDisabled() {